 Folding swing doors

-Folding swing doors, such as those from the HÜPPE Solva pure series, are the ideal solution since the doors can be fully folded away against the wall.
+Folding swing doors, such as those from the HÜPPE Solva series, are the ideal solution since the doors can be fully folded away against the wall.

 Walk-In showers like those from the HÜPPE Studio series dispense with doors altogether, and therefore offer the highest degree of comfort for entering the shower.

 Special regulations concerning wheelchair accessibility must be taken into consideration

 Anyone planning a barrier-free shower for wheelchair users should remember that it must be possible to use it in a wheelchair without any restrictions whatsoever.
 The legislator has extended the DIN 18040-2 standard and stipulated a minimum width of 120 x 120 cm for shower areas suitable for wheelchairs.
 A standardised floor-flush shower accordingly requires a minimum entry width of 90 cm.